Women’s Institute

 Web site: https://austwickwi.wixsite.com/austwick-wi

 Austwick W I hold their meetings on the second Thursday of the month at 7.30pm in the Parish Hall.
-We have some very interesting speakers, enjoy exploring the area on foot and entertaining in members gardens as well as helping at the Street Market and joining in the group Carol Service. we hope to resume our outings later this year.
+We have some very interesting speakers, enjoy exploring the area on foot and entertaining in members gardens as well as helping at the Street Market and joining in the group Christmas Celebrations.
+New members and visitors are always welcome.

 We are still keeping in touch via our monthly newsletter, as well as via our WhatsApp group, where members are sharing photos and their news with each other.